Domination Bitcoin

 BTC is rising, but its dominance is falling.

-The late bull run phase—alts begin to outperform Bitcoin.
-Historically, this is the period of maximum euphoria and, simultaneously, maximum risk for leveraged positions.
+Late phase bull run - alts start to overtake BitcoinHistorically, this is a period of maximum euphoria and, at the same time, maximum risk for leveraged positions.